prayerbookmarklet/pray/README.md

 ### Features
 - Unblocked dev tools including an improved edit function
 - A game hub featuring 10 fun games to mess around with
-- vGBA: A port of IodineGBA to play GBA games
+- vGBA: A port of IodineGBA to play GBA games (Coming Soon...)
 - Tab specific saving for games (Site-based)
 - Several different other functions to utilize
 - An update function and future update roadmap